 Procedures For Handling Media Inquiries

-All media inquiries are to be directed to Campus Communications, as indicated in the College's Media Relations Policy.
-Once the Chief Communications Officer has received the inquiry, the following procedure will be followed:
+All media inquiries are to be directed to the Strategic Marketing Department, as indicated in the College’s Media Relations Policy.
+Once the Executive Director of Strategic Marketing has received the inquiry, the following procedure will be followed:

 Urgent or Sensitive Issues

-Examples of non-controversial issues include: description of College programs, such as services to disabled students, GED program, etc.; College events; basic, non-sensitive fact and figure inquiries.
+Examples of non-controversial issues include a description of College programs, such as services to disabled students, GED program, etc.; College events; basic, non-sensitive fact and figure inquiries.

-The Chief Communications Officer will inform the President of the inquiry.
-If there is a reliable campus contact who can respond to the inquiry with expertise in an informed, responsible fashion, DOC will:
+The Executive Director will inform the President of the inquiry.
+If there is a reliable campus contact who can respond to the inquiry with expertise in an informed, responsible fashion, Executive Director will:

 - contact the campus contact to discuss the issue and brief him/her on questions to expect and topics to avoid and, then,